TokardDev/MVNgine/README.md

 These files are written in a simple text format and can be easily edited to create complex branching narratives with variables, conditions, and actions.
 When the player makes a choice, the engine will load a new `.tgvn` file to continue the story from the chosen point.

-You can run ``./bin/build`` script to build a custom exe or .sh depending on your OS embedded TGVNgine and using a custom name + icon
+You can run ``./bin/build`` script to build a custom .exe/.sh/.app depending on your OS using a custom name + icon.

 ## Character Management